 - Leaving the vacuum extractor’s suction cup on the newborn’s head for an excessive amount of time

 - Attempting to use the vacuum extractor too many times

-Improper use of a vacuum extractor isn’t the only cause of a subgaleal hemorrhage – a variety of traumatic events during labor and delivery, like improper use of forceps when assisting a difficult birth, can also cause a subgaleal hemorrhage – but, it is the most common.
+Improper use of a vacuum extractor isn’t the only cause of a subgaleal hemorrhage.
+A variety of traumatic events can occur during labor and delivery, like improper use of forceps when assisting a difficult birth, can also cause a subgaleal hemorrhage, but these are less common.
 If a vacuum extractor is used to assist with a newborn’s delivery, medical professionals need to constantly monitor the baby’s red blood cell count, the blood’s ability to clot, the head size, and the baby’s vital signs.